jonluca/Anubis/README.md

 ### Additional Requirements

+* Nmap

+### Other Notes

 Note: If you have both __python3__ and __python2__ installed on your system, you might have to replace all instances of `pip` to `pip3` in the commands below.

-* Nmap

-If running on Linux distros, openssl and python dev will be required as well, witch `sudo apt-get install python3-pip python-dev libssl-dev`
+If running on Linux distros, openssl and python dev will be required as well, witch `sudo apt-get install python3-pip python-dev libssl-dev libffi-dev`

 ## Usage